vocals • keyboards • guitar • production • custom recording/songwriting

 music direction - see the big picture.

 I've got extensive experience arranging bands live and in-studio, up to 10 pieces at once.
-I know how to put a band together and do a complicated arrangement that works onstage and doesn't fall apart.
 Check out this live youtube video for my arrangement and my band's performance of Dennis Wilson's complex, operatic "River Song" and you'll see what I mean.

 songwriting - versatility.

-My BMI records list more than 90 copyrights, with kudos from many sources, including the New York Press, Time Out-NY, the LA Weekly, Alternative Press, and countless others.
-The word used most often is "eclectic" -- I've tried my hand at punk, pop, soul, straight rock 'n' roll and country.
-To me, a great song is a great song, no matter how you present it.
-If you need scoring or songwriting help, I'm able to write on demand and come up with good material, quickly...in whatever genre, whether it's just a good hook, an instrumental score or a fully realized song.
+My BMI records list more than 100 copyrights, with kudos from the New York Press, Time Out-NY, the LA Weekly, Alternative Press, and countless others.
+I'm able to write on demand and come up with good material, quickly...in whatever genre, whether it's just a good hook, an instrumental score or a fully realized song.

 references